hashicorp/terraform-provider-google/website/docs/d/storage_project_service_account.html.markdown

 * `email_address` - The email address of the service account.
 This value is often used to refer to the service account in order to grant IAM permissions.

+* `member` - The Identity of the service account in the form `serviceAccount:{email_address}`.
+This value is often used to refer to the service account in order to grant IAM permissions.